 The campaign is supported by a statewide coalition including the New York Immigration Coalition (NYIC), Immigrant ARC, the Vera Institute of Justice, and over 100 organizations, legal service providers, labor unions, faith groups, and elected officials.
 The bill is part of a coordinated effort to ensure New York State advances universal representation and fully funds legal and social services for people facing deportation in the state.
 Universal representation has wide support in New York: more than nine out of ten New Yorkers support government-funded representation for immigrants facing deportation.

 The Access to Representation Act will mandate that the State appoint a lawyer to anyone in New York who is at risk of deportation, and meets income requirements.
-The law will also guarantee stable funding streams for immigration legal services, easing uncertainty on both the legal representatives and their clients.
+The law will also guarantee stable funding streams for immigration legal services, easing the uncertainty that legal representatives and their clients face every year regarding whether an interruption in funding may disrupt ongoing legal representation.

 Stay up-to-date with the CARE campaign and find out about our latest actions.